webgme/webgme/config/README.md

  - Transports and options for the server (winston) logger.
 - `config.server.extlibExcludes = ['.\.pem$', 'config\/config\..*\.js$']`
  - Array of regular expressions that will hinder access to files via the '/extlib/' route.
 Requests to files matching any of the provided pattern will result in 403.
+- `config.server.behindSecureProxy = false`
+ - Indicate if the webgme server is behind a secure proxy (needed for adding correct OG Metadata in index.html).

 ##### socketIO
 - `config.socketIO.clientOptions = see config`
  - Options passed to the [socketIO client](https://github.com/socketio/socket.io-client#managerurlstring-optsobject) when connecting to the sever.